onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars?
 Thats cute.
 You know what would help immensely?
 The Great Enabler!
 A better F System!
+Bigger than mars - an enabler for it
+You know what would help?
+Like A LOT?!
+A better f system

 a real world model is a model of the world, by the world, for the world